0x78654C/xBot-Twitch-WPF/README.md

-    add/remove bad words for chat ban in real time to list change time(minutes) for chat ban in real time hardcoded !help command for display the list of commands hardcoded !ss command for shout a streamer hardcoded !yt command for youtube current song played on xBot youtube player hardcoded !weather Weather Forecast(Fahrenheit and Celsius units) command using openweather.org API hardcoded !gl for whishing good luck to some one in chat from you display people on chat room count on interface automaticaly reconnect to twitch channel if internet connection crashed and is up again
+    add/remove bad words for chat ban in real time to list change time(minutes) for chat ban in real time hardcoded !help command for display the list of commands hardcoded !ss command for shout a streamer (the command works only for the current streamer) hardcoded !yt command for youtube current song played on xBot youtube player hardcoded !weather Weather Forecast(Fahrenheit and Celsius units) command using openweather.org API hardcoded !gl for whishing good luck to some one in chat from you  (the command works only for the current streamer) display people on chat room count on interface automaticaly reconnect to twitch channel if internet connection crashed and is up again